Alternative rights of recovery (PAYE directions): further action when a direction seems appropriate: general

 You are responsible for checking all the facts before issuing the warning letter.
 (See COG931810 where authority is required.)

-Note: Where you are dealing with a case referred via the SEC Mailbox, it is the responsibility of the referring caseworker to issue the warning letter.
+Note: Where you are dealing with a case referred via the Employment Status & Intermediaries (ES&I) Mailbox, it is the responsibility of the referring caseworker to issue the warning letter.
 You should give appropriate guidance before the caseworker issues the warning letter.